 Busch Gardens Tampa

-When you’re not marveling at the amazing animals, the park’s exciting roller coasters like the and triple launch Cheetah Hunt and the extreme inverted coaster, Montu, will keep thrill seekers entertained for hours.
+When you’re not marveling at the amazing animals, the park’s exciting roller coasters like the triple launch Cheetah Hunt and the extreme inverted coaster, Montu, will keep thrill-seekers entertained for hours.
 Note: Kids must be 54″ tall to ride the Montu.

-Tampa Bay also brings its own water parks to the Central Florida theme park line up.
-Race your friends down the slide at Adventure Island’s four lane water slide, Rip Tide.
-Or, brave the high speed Caribbean Corkscrew as you splash your way to fun.
-If you and kids would rather take it easy, try the Rambling Bayou.
+Tampa Bay also brings its own water parks to the Central Florida theme park lineup.
+Race your friends down the Rip Tide slide at Adventure Island.
+Or, brave the high-speed Caribbean Corkscrew as you splash your way to fun.
+If you and your kids would rather take it easy, try the Rambling Bayou.
 This calm rafting experience winds through tropical waterfalls in a colorful rainforest environment.